imarinov77/aws-k8s/README.md

-update secret.tf with your access_key and secret and uncomment lines
+update secret.tf with your access_key and secret_key and uncomment lines

+add aws-key.pem with your ssh private key for AWS

 terraform init